magesteve/SwiftSpellBook/README.md

 For example, isNotEmpty() is a computed variable that returns TRUE if string has contents.

+## Protocol Magic

+New Swift Protocols.

+For example, SwiftDataable for converting from/to Data objects.

 ## License

 SwiftSpellBook is available as open source under the terms of the [MIT](https://github.com/magesteve/SwiftSpellBook/blob/main/LICENSE) License.